ConorFee/MusicVisuals/README.md

 ![An image](images/ConorVisual.png)

 ConorVisual.java uses the Minim library for audio processing and the Processing library for rendering graphics.
-This visualizer creates a dynamic spiral of circles that react to the music being played.
+This visualiser creates a dynamic spiral of circles that react to the music being played.
 The ConorVisual class extends the Visual class from the ie.tudublin package, inheriting its properties and methods.
 The key components of this class include: *Audio Processing, Display Setup and Drawing and Visualisation.*
 For the Audio Processing, The Minim library is used to handle audio input and playback.
 An AudioPlayer object (ap) is initialised to load and play an MP3 file ("stayinit.mp3").
 The audio buffer (ab) is retrieved from the audio player to access real-time audio data.